 Multiple studies have probed this topic and their conclusions are universally consistent.
 For adults who only speak one language, the mean age wherein dementia starts being noticeable is 71.4.
 For adults who speak two or more languages, the mean age for the onset of dementia is 75.5.
 The studies took into account factors like income level, physical health, gender, and education level, but the results between all the studies were about the same.

 To many people who are in Education, the brain functions like a muscle – exercise makes it work better.
 Learning a new tongue means constantly remembering vocabulary and grammar rules, which works out that mind “muscle.”
 All the exercise involved in learning a new language improves brain memory, people who speak more than one language are good at remembering sequences or lists.
 Studies conclude that bilinguals are better than monolinguals in remembering directions, shopping lists, and names.

 You Make Better Decisions

-A University of Chicago study found that bilinguals are better rational decision-takers.
-Because the vocabulary of all languages are nuanced and carry subtle meanings, these biases can have an effect on how you make a decision.
+A University of Chicago study found that bilinguals are better rational decision-makers.
+Because the vocabulary of all languages is nuanced and carries subtle meanings, these biases can have an effect on how you make a decision.
 Bilinguals are used to thinking over their options in the second language and seeing whether their rational process for choosing one choice over another still stands.

 Denise Recalde is a Senior Content Writer at Day Translations, one of the world’s premiere translation, interpretation and localization providers.
 A constant seeker of new challenges — both professional and personal — Denise has traveled to over 14 countries in the world and has successfully undertaken many a writing project in industries ranging from beauty and fashion to health to education to business in her 11-year career.